ttttonyhe/ttttonyhe/README.md

 ### :no_good:&nbsp; What to expect
 **Most** of my projects are open-srouce, check them out down below.
 File an issue whenever needed, pull requests are always welcomed.
 Visit my blog at [ouorz.com →](https://www.ouorz.com) if you want to learn more about me (given that you can read Chinese) or listen to my podcast :studio_microphone:&nbsp;[Known Unknowns →](https://kukfm.com) (given that you speak Chinese) where I share random ideas in life.
 Email me if you have any questions or suggestions.
 G’day.

+I'm in pursuit of the ultimate question of everything.

 <br/>

 > We all fear death and question our place in the universe.
 The artist's job is not to succumb to despair, but to find an antidote for the emptiness of existence.